googleapis/google-api-nodejs-client/README.md

 ### Authorizing and Authenticating

-This client comes with an OAuth2 client that allows you to retrieve an access token and refreshes the token and retry the request seamlessly if token is expired.
-The basics of Google's OAuth 2.0 implementation is explained on [Google Authorization and Authentication documentation][authdocs].
+This client comes with an [OAuth2][oauth] client that allows you to retrieve an access token and refreshes the token and retry the request seamlessly if token is expired.
+The basics of Google's OAuth2 implementation is explained on [Google Authorization and Authentication documentation][authdocs].

 In the following examples, you may need a `CLIENT_ID`, `CLIENT_SECRET` and `REDIRECT_URL`.
 You can find these pieces of information by going to the [Developer Console][devconsole], clicking your project --> APIs & auth --> credentials.

+For more information about OAuth2 and how it works, [see here][oauth].

-A complete sample application that authorizes and authenticates with the OAuth 2.0 client is available at `examples/oauth2.js`.
+A complete sample application that authorizes and authenticates with the OAuth2 client is available at [`examples/oauth2.js`][oauthexample].

 #### Generating an authentication URL